Rank #1 on Google Maps

 openclaw doctor --fix

 Beyond these two, gateway failures can also come from stale PID files left behind after a crash, systemd service issues on Linux servers, or a post-update state where the config and binary are out of sync.
-The --verbose flag will surface whichever of these applies to your setup.

 Checks: